PaulFrankling/proper_clobber/IMG_CREDITS.md

 ## Image Credits

-### The credits below are for each image taken online to represent a specific product of this website.
+### The credits below are for each image taken from other websites to represent a specific product of this website.

 #### Suits